 And then we showed up on a Monday to make sure everyone understood why.

-That’s not everything.
-But it’s not nothing either.
+That is not everything.
+But it is not nothing either.

 Dieter Herbst is CEO of Herbst Group, a pharmaceutical consulting firm based in South Africa.
 Herbst Group provides sales force effectiveness, commercial intelligence, and AI-governed data services to pharmaceutical companies across the region.